ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 $v$ is a *satisfying assignment* if $C$ is 1, or all $C_i$ evaluate to 1.

 #### Three Satisfiability Problem (3SAT)
-Every clause will have 3 distincy literals.
+Every clause will have 3 distinct literals.